hoschi/yode/README.md

 have tabs.
 Latter model is even more useless, because now the size of your split must fit the size of content showed in each tab.

-NFBE solves a bunch of these problems by creating view containes which have their size connected to their content.
+Yode solves a bunch of these problems by creating view containes which have their size connected to their content.
 This way you must not resize the view container you edit at the moment or other containers around.
 When more view containers visible then screen space availible, you still need to position them